catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 - Application software and configuration
 - Any sharing of resources with the Internet or other tenants

+Customers are responsible for:

+- Patching the operating systems used in instances, even if Catalyst Cloud has provided the :ref:`images <images>`.
+- Selection and updating of templates (for example, for :ref:`Catalyst Cloud Kubernetes Service <kubernetes-versions>`)
+- Selection and updating of provided versions (for example, for :ref:`Database as a Service <database_versions>`)

 ***************************
 Availability and Durability
 ***************************